cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/checkra1n/using-odysseyn1x.md

 Odysseyn1x is a live bootable Linux environment that allows you to quickly run checkra1n on a compatible device. checkra1n is capable of jailbreaking millions of iOS device on firmwares 12.0 and above.

 On iOS 14.0 to {% include latestfw %}, Odysseyra1n is only fully supported on A8(X), A9, and A10(X) devices.
-A9X devices are only fully supported on 14.0 to 14.4.2.
+A9X devices are only fully supported up to 14.4.2 using an older version of Odysseyn1x, with a special method (which requires a full linux distribution or a Mac) required for A9X devices on 14.5 to {% include latestfw %}, which is detailed at [Installing Odysseyra1n (A9X)](installing-odysseyra1n-a9x).
 All A11 devices have limited support with no security.
 For more information, see [Regarding Odysseyra1n on A11](information-regarding-a11).
 {: .notice--danger}

 {% include_relative include/odysseyra1n-explanation.md %}